HomeEnvironmentClimate Change Facts: The Dirty Truth & The Consequences

 Climate Change Facts: The Dirty Truth & The Consequences

 Carbon pollution arising from fossil fuels burnout is one of the main culprits for planet warming.
-There are also several natural processes that contribute to climate change such as internal variability in the climate system and changes in the sun’s radiation.
+Several natural processes contribute to climate change such as internal variability in the climate system and changes in the sun’s radiation.
 A climatology excerpt published in Wired magazine reveals that greenhouse gas emissions attributed to humans emanate from a variety of engineered sources, including factories, vehicles, and planes.
 In terms of statistics, the concentration of CO2 on the planet’s lowest atmosphere layer stands at 407 parts per million.
 This figure is much higher compared to the 380 ppm recorded just 10 years ago.

 The consequences of global warming can be detrimental to the survival of humans and other life forms on the planet.
 Scientists believe up to 75% of all humanity could be exposed to deadly heat waves by the year 2100 if concerted efforts are not made to reduce CO2 emissions.
 The rise in sea surface temperatures is a huge concern to environmentalists.
 The warming can cause serious problems to the coral existence.
 Corals release photosynthetic algae that aid in extracting energy from the sun.
 The sea surface temperature rose 1.5 degrees Fahrenheit between 1901 and 2015.
 Scientists began tracking climate change back to the Industrial Revolution.